TourmalineCore/inner-circle-local-env/README.md

 ### Cluster Connection

-Then you should be able to go and grap the created k8s cluster config here in the root of the repo `.inner-circle-cluster-kubeconfig` and use it in `Lens` to connect to the cluster.
+Then you should be able to go and grap the created k8s cluster config here in the root of the repo `.inner-circle-cluster-kubeconfig` and use it in `Lens` (or `OpenLens`) to connect to the cluster.

-In `Lens` you can go to `File` -> `Add Cluster` and put there the copied `config` file content and create it.
+In `Lens`/`OpenLens` you can go to `File` -> `Add Cluster` and put there the copied `config` file content and create it.
 Then you should be able to connect to it.

 ### Deployment to Cluster